JamesArruda/upstage/README.md

 ## What is UPSTAGE for?

-The _Universal Platform for Simulating Tasks and Actors with Graphs and Events_ (__UPSTAGE__) is a Python framework for creating robust, behavior-driven Discrete Event Simulations (DES).
+__UPSTAGE__ is a Python framework for creating robust, behavior-driven Discrete Event Simulations (DES).
 The primary goal of UPSTAGE is to enable the quick creation of simulations at any desired level of abstraction with built-in data recording, simulation integrity and runtime checks, and assistance for the usual pitfalls in custom discrete-event simulation: interrupts and cancellations.
 It is designed is to simplify the development process for simulation models of *complex systems of systems*.

 __UPSTAGE__ leverages the extensible [__`SimPy`__][simpy-docs] library and adds two concepts to accelerate the generation of complex discrete-event simulations.